varocketry/guitar-mastery-hub/public/lessons/lesson_002_third_chord_d_major.md

 **Solutions**:

 **Solution 1: Check your tuning**
-- ✅ If your guitar is out of tune, even perfect technique sounds wrong
+- âœ… If your guitar is out of tune, even perfect technique sounds wrong
-- ✅ Use a tuner app (GuitarTuna is free)
+- âœ… Use a tuner app (GuitarTuna is free)
-- ✅ Make sure all 6 strings are in tune
+- âœ… Make sure all 6 strings are in tune
-- ✅ This is often the culprit!
+- âœ… This is often the culprit!

 **Solution 2: Listen to each string**
-- ✅ The 4 strings of D major should sound like: D - A - D - F#
+- âœ… The 4 strings of D major should sound like: D - A - D - F#
-- ✅ Play along with a video tutorial
+- âœ… Play along with a video tutorial
-- ✅ Match your sound to theirs, string by string
+- âœ… Match your sound to theirs, string by string

 **Solution 3: Check fret positions**
-- ✅ Double-check you're on the right frets:
+- âœ… Double-check you're on the right frets:
   - Index: G string, 2nd fret
   - Middle: e string, 2nd fret
   - Ring: B string, 3rd fret (not 2nd!)
-- ✅ Easy mistake: Putting ring finger on 2nd fret instead of 3rd
+- âœ… Easy mistake: Putting ring finger on 2nd fret instead of 3rd

 **Solution 4: Record and compare**
-- ✅ Record yourself playing D major
+- âœ… Record yourself playing D major
-- ✅ Play a YouTube video of D major
+- âœ… Play a YouTube video of D major
-- ✅ Listen to both back-to-back
+- âœ… Listen to both back-to-back
-- ✅ Identify the difference
+- âœ… Identify the difference
-- ✅ Adjust accordingly
+- âœ… Adjust accordingly

 ---

-## 📅 PRACTICE SCHEDULE FOR THIS LESSON
+## ðŸ“… PRACTICE SCHEDULE FOR THIS LESSON

 ### Daily Practice Plan (30-40 minutes)